Sachsenhausen concentration camp: East German barracks

-Sachsenhausen National Memorial Site ("Nationale Mahn- u.
-Gedenkstätte Sachsenhausen")
+Sachsenhausen National Memorial Site (Nationale Mahn- u.
+Gedenkstätte Sachsenhausen)

 In 1956, planning began for the adaptation of the concentration camp site as a national memorial.
 This was inaugurated four years later on 23 April 1961 by Walter Ulbricht, First Secretary of the Socialist Unity Party (SED).
-The first director of the renamed "Sachsenhausen National Memorial Site" ("Nationale Mahn- u.
-Gedenkstätte Sachsenhausen") was Christian Mahler, at one time a senior police officer, who back in the Nazi period had been an inmate at Sachsenhausen between 1938 and 1943.
+The first director of the renamed "Sachsenhausen National Memorial Site" (Nationale Mahn- u.
+Gedenkstätte Sachsenhausen) was Christian Mahler, at one time a officer, who back in the Nazi period had been an inmate at Sachsenhausen between 1938 and 1943.
 The plans involved the removal of most of the original buildings and the construction of an obelisk, statue and meeting area, reflecting the outlook of the government of East Germany of that time.

 Other than the memorial sites in Buchenwald and Ravensbrück, the Sachsenhausen memorial, where the official celebrations of the German Democratic Republic (GDR) were held, was located in the former concentration camp.
 It was controlled by the Ministry of Culture, and as the National Memorial Sites Buchenwald and Ravensbrück, Sachsenhausen served as place of identification and legitimisation of the GDR.

 The government of East Germany emphasised the suffering of political prisoners over that of the other groups detained at Sachsenhausen.
 The memorial obelisk contains eighteen red triangles, the symbol the Nazis gave to political prisoners, usually communists.
 There is a plaque in Sachsenhausen built in memory of the Death March.
 This plaque has a picture of malnourished male prisoners marching, all of whom are wearing the red triangle of a political prisoner.